 Have you ever wished there was more time in a day to accomplish everything on your list?
 Today is your lucky day because you’ve got one extra hour!
 Ease into the time change by leaving your clocks alone on the first morning.
 Wake up according to your usual schedule and change the clocks before you begin the day.

-Succeed in Splitting the Nap Time Difference
+Split the Nap Time Difference

 Instead of adjusting your child’s nap schedule immediately, split the difference.
 Move the nap times by 30 minutes on the first day and add the remaining 30 minutes by the end of the third day.
 By changing nap times more gradually your little one’s body will have some time to adjust and ease into the transition.